darachm/dissertation/thesis_darachmiller.md

 RPL3 was stabilized in a hxk1,hxk2,glk1 mutant (wilson 2001).
 So there seems to be some divergence, that the large subunits depend on PKA signalling, and small on the phosphorylatable sugar.

+Conway et al 2012
+Nice overview, and experiments.
+Lots of room to interpret broad patterns, but it's nice that someone took the time and money to do take these measurements.
+There's some specific, and a lot shared between repletion of C,N,P after starvation.
+Stress genes are downregulated, especially STRE and so forth, especially Msn2.
+If you do double starves, it's the addition of G that triggers a bunch of txtome changes without producing growth (because N or P limitation).
+They show a gap1KO doesn't respond to citrulline, and mep mutants have tamped down AS responses.
+"Prior to the advent of microarrays, a prevalent idea was that yeast growth fueled transcription in general.
+We show that large changes in mRNA abundance precede growth rather than result from growth and that they are readily decoupled from growth.
+For example, both citrulline and Gly3P are known agonists for their respective trans- ceptors, yet they are poor nutrients.
+However, both of these agents produced a large-scale response.
+A strain unable to take in and grow on glucose still produces a normal large-scale transcriptional response to G repletion (Slattery et al. 2008).
+In dually starved cells, addition of G alone produced a transcriptional response that was not sufficient to induce growth.
+Finally, the addition of cAMP mimicked the nutrient repletion responses in cells that remained nutrient depleted.
+These results are evidence for a sensing system that can directly determine when a missing nutrient is restored."

 ## The growth of yeast under nitrogen limitation